crufters/actio/README.md

 ## Developing Actio

-This section is about developing Actio.
+This section is about developing Actio itself.

 ### Testing

 Running a single test: